How to hire ultrasound technicians for your facility?

 Source: www.bls.gov

 After receiving applications, review resumes and applications to assess candidates’ technical capabilities, certifications, and years of experience.
-Screening candidates through a phone call will help to gauge soft skills and cultural fit.
+Screening candidates over the phone will help gauge soft skills and cultural fit.

 The interview process will explore the following: